sedol1339/files/abstracts.md

 Bengio, Y. (2012).
 Practical recommendations for gradient-based training of deep architectures. arXiv, 1206.5533.
 Retrieved from https://arxiv.org/abs/1206.5533v2

+    - A practical guide for a common hyper-parameters for GD optimization
+    - We describe methods to debug and visualize neural networks
+    - We cover parallelism, sparse high-dimensional inputs, symbolic inputs and embeddings, multi-relational learning
+    - We pose open questions on the difficulty of training deep architectures

+Bengio, Y., Mesnil, G., Dauphin, Y., & Rifai, S. (2012).
+Better Mixing via Deep Representations. arXiv, 1207.4404.
+Retrieved from https://arxiv.org/abs/1207.4404v1

+    - We test several hypotheses:
+    - H1: a successfully trained DNN yields representation spaces in which Markov chains mix faster
+    - H2: H1 is true because deeper representations can better disentangle the underlying factors of variation
+    - H3: H2 is true because in disentangled representations samples fill the space uniformly
+    - The experimental results were in agreement with these hypotheses
+    - Empirically, at higher levels, good samples are obtained when interpolating between examples
+    - Empirically, at higher levels, good samples are obtained when adding isotropic noise

+Friston, K. J., Adams, R. A., Perrinet, L. U., & Breakspear, M. (2012).
+Perceptions as Hypotheses: Saccades as Experiments.
+Front.
+Psychol.
+Retrieved from https://www.semanticscholar.org/paper/Perceptions-as-Hypotheses%3A-Saccades-as-Experiments-Friston-Adams/04bc5da3f1e62a68f03692182ac4fededf9d1518

 Hinton, G. E., Srivastava, N., Krizhevsky, A., Sutskever, I., & Salakhutdinov, R. R. (2012).
 Improving neural networks by preventing co-adaptation of feature detectors. arXiv, 1207.0580.
 Retrieved from https://arxiv.org/abs/1207.0580v1

     - Dropout method: randomly omitting half of the feature detectors (FD) on each training case